severalnines/helm-charts/charts/clustercontrol/README.md

 helm install clustercontrol s9s/clustercontrol --debug --set fqdn=clustercontrol.example.com --set installMysqlOperator=false --set ingressController.enabled=false
 ```

-This helm chart has certain dependencies that makes Cluster Control easier to install.
+This helm chart has certain dependencies that makes ClusterControl easier to install.
 None of these is necessary if you provide your own equivalent or you already have it installed.

 * oracle-mysql-operator